 By Dr. Graham A. Colditz, Siteman Cancer Center

-EDITOR’S NOTE: Dr. Graham A. Colditz, associate director of prevention and control at Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis, is an internationally recognized leader in cancer prevention.
-As an epidemiologist and public health expert, he has a long-standing interest in the preventable causes of chronic disease.
-Colditz has a medical degree from The University of Queensland and a master’s and doctoral degrees in public health from Harvard University’s T.H.
-Chan School of Public Health.
+EDITOR’S NOTE: Dr. Graham A. Colditz, associate director of prevention and control at Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine in St. Louis, is an internationally recognized leader in cancer prevention and the creator of the free prevention tool YourDiseaseRisk.com.
 The Phelps Health Delbert Day Cancer Institute is part of the Siteman Cancer Network.